ciandonovan/ros2_qos_reliability/README.md

 # ROS2 QoS Reliability Non-Functional

-tl;dr: using tools such as RViz over WiFi can cause a robot to stall, even when all topics are subscribed using the "best_effort" policy - seemingly it's functionally equivalent to the "reliable" policy...
+tl;dr: using tools such as RViz over WiFi can cause a robot to stall, even when all topics are subscribed using the "best_effort" policy - seemingly it's functionally equivalent to the "reliable" policy

 ## Introduction